himasha0421/AI-CICD-Guide/README.md

 example-argocd-server-58799f4c44-6w6kq        1/1     Running   0          74m
 ```

-if all the pods up and run then we can update the argocd-server service to the type loadbalancer with port 8080, then we have to
-do port forwarding to access the resource from public internet (EC2 cluster configuration)
+If all the pods are up and running, we can update the argocd-server service to the type LoadBalancer with port 8080.
+After that, we have to set up port forwarding to access the resource from the public internet (EC2 cluster configuration).

 ```bash
 kubectl edit svc example-argocd-server
 ```

+edited yaml file:
 ```yaml
 ports:
   - name: http